PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 Docutils Directive
 ==================

-A driective gives the opportunity to structure information together.
+A directive gives the opportunity to structure information together.
-Here we use the figure directive to explain how it looks like.
+Here we use the `figure` directive to explain how it looks like.

 | Directive Type: "figure"
 | Directive Arguments: one, required (image URI)
-| Directive Options: see below
+| Directive Options: see documentation
 | Directive Content: Interpreted as the figure caption and an optional legend.

 .. example:: What is a Directive?